AASHE/stars/kubernetes-manifests/README.md

 * IAM Service Account to acess Cloud Storage (future)
 * Container Registry to host the contain images
 * Cloud Build to build the containers and deploy changes to GKE
+* GCP Secret Manger to store secrets for the Cloud Flare API key and application secrets for Stars

 ![Stars GCP Architecture](aashe.stars.png)